 Dropping a seventeen or eighteen-year-old student off at college is dropping them into an environment where they are thoroughly immersed in other peers who are also developing their abilities to make good decisions.

-- 3. A Season of Discernment: According to multiple sources, the four-year degree is a myth and most students are taking over six years to complete their degree plan.
+- 3. A Season of Discernment: According to multiple sources, a four-year degree is a myth and most students are taking over six years to complete their degree plan.
 One of the main reasons why completing a degree can take longer is the student changing their major.
 Once the general requirements are out of the way, then changes in a major are going to cost a student a minimum of a couple of semesters.
 But how can a student be expected to make an informed major decision while still back in their general requirements?
 Doesn’t a student need to study or get experience in a field before they know they want to do it as a career?
 Impact 360 Fellows spend time in trusted assessment tests to help them determine what types of work they have predispositions toward and what will be fulfilling for them.
 This helps students to make more informed choices for majors and helps curb the number of changes they make providing more direct and timely completion of their degree plan.
-The academic credits gained through their classroom studies at Impact also ensures students continue to move toward their college degrees while being a part of our gap year experience.
+The academic credits gained through their classroom studies at Impact also ensure students continue to move toward their college degrees while being a part of our gap year experience.

 It’s not a year off.
 The average Impact alum finishes college before their peers who went straight on to college.

 A gap year experience can be a critical part of a successful college journey for any student.
 Impact 360 Fellows is not a year off.
 In fact, our research demonstrates that the average Impact alum finishes college BEFORE their peers who go straight on to college.
 Through Impact 360 Fellows, students are equipped to stand confidently in their faith through worldview and apologetics training, developed and practice leadership, and know how to build biblical community on their college campus and beyond.